mmims/PSConsoleTheme/docs/Set-ConsoleTheme.md

 # Set-ConsoleTheme

 ## SYNOPSIS
-Sets the current console theme.
+Sets the console and PSReadline token colors.

 ## SYNTAX